-Norfolk Public Schools expects to receive \$399 million in FY2024 to support the day-to-day operation of the school division.
-This represents an increase of \$15.7 million (4.1%) from the FY2023 budget.
+Norfolk Public Schools expects to receive \$401.3 million in FY2024 to support the operation of the school division.
+This represents an increase of \$18.0 million (4.7%) from the FY2023 budget.
 As a public school system in the Commonwealth of Virginia, our funding is from two major sources: the Commonwealth and the City of Norfolk.
 Funding from the federal government and other local sources make up the additional sources of revenue.

-State Revenues (\$232.7 million)
+State Revenues (\$239.6 million)